 The Magistrates’ Court is the name of the lowest court in the hierarchy in all Australian States (with the exception of New South Wales, where it is called the Local Court).
 The Magistrates’ Court has original jurisdiction over minor civil and criminal matters.
-It deals with more of these matters than any other court (around 90 percent of civil cases and 95 percent of criminal cases are dealt with in the Magistrates’ Court).
-The Magistrates’ Court hears all summary offences and a considerable number of indictable offences tried summarily (without a jury, with the defendant’s consent).
+It deals with more of these matters than any other court (around 90 percent of civil cases and 95 percent of criminal cases are dealt with in these courts).
+The Magistrates’ Court hears all summary offences and a considerable number of indictable offences tried summarily (that is, without a jury).
 The Magistrates’ Court also conducts committal hearings for more serious indictable offences, to determine whether there is sufficient evidence for the matter to proceed to trial in a higher court.

 The Magistrates’ Court hears all summary offences, where the accused does not have the right to a jury trial.
 These comparatively minor offences comprise most of the criminal matters dealt with by Australian courts.
 Examples of summary offences include driving under the influence of alcohol or drugs, public drunkenness, minor assaults, offensive behaviour and failure to pay fines.
 The Magistrates’ Court can also hear indictable offences summarily, that is, before the magistrate and no jury.
 Some indictable offences that are often dealt with summarily in the Magistrates’ Court are theft or robbery of property less than $100,00, recklessly causing serious injury, sexual offences or indecent assaults not involving penetration, and threats to kill or inflict serious injury.